dmazin/dmazin.github.io/_posts/2023-03-27-git-lazy-commit.md

 byline: By <a href="http://cyberdemon.org/">Dmitry Mazin</a>.
 date: 2023-03-28
 tags: ai, featured
+description: Learn how git-lazy-commit, a tool that leverages ChatGPT to generate commit messages for your staged git changes, can improve your workflow and make tracking your work easier, especially for small diffs in personal projects.
 ---
 More than 5 years ago, in [Pink Lexical Slime](/2017/12/12/pink-lexical-slime.html), I warned that choosing an AI’s suggestion over coming up with your own idea was tantamount to voting yourself out of existence.